 I tried striking a conversation with the village women.
 The wife of the village head came forth and answered my queries, of course, our lovely Indonesian bloggers played interpreter.
 I learned that the village has only 37 families and roughly 197 people.
-They all belong to Betue tribe.
-There is community kitchen to cater to the few home-stays that the village offers to tourists.
-Check out more about them on Indonesia Tourism website.
+They all belong to the Betue tribe.
+There is a community kitchen to cater to the few home-stays that the village offers to tourists.
+Check out more about them on the Indonesia Tourism website.

-The main occupation of this village is hosting the tourist and helping them explore the Raja Ampat region around Arborek.
+The main occupation of this village is hosting the tourist and helping them explore the Raja Ampat region.
 Apart from homestays, they also offer boat rides to other islands or other popular places in the region.
 Going by the number of tourists in the village, it seems they do a good business.
 I appreciated the fact that right at the pier they have a notice that says two things:

 - You are entering the village, please dress politely.